Foundation Course in Western Veterinary Acupuncture

 About the course

-This is the first two days, which accustom the participant to needle handling and instill the principles of safe needling; introduce the principles of point selection and the neurophysiological justification for these principles; the application of the principles to common pain conditions; and point finding on animals.
+Session 1.
+This is the first two days, which accustom the participant to needle handling and instil the principles of safe needling; introduce the principles of point selection and the neurophysiological justification for these principles; the application of the principles to common pain conditions; and point finding on animals.

 The course can be taken as a single four-day course, or as two x two days separated by a month.
 The former is convenient for those who wish to minimize travelling and weekday time off (Friday to Monday inclusive); the latter option allows for some needling practice in between sessions and a discussion of this experience during the second session.